 Here is the bread machine I use:

-And if you want to know how you can have soft, spreadable REAL organic butter at all times, read my post: How Does a Butter Crock Work.
-This is such a cool concept to me and I’m loving my new crock.
-Before this, I struggled with buttering our toast as the hard butter would damage whatever I was trying to butter.
-Definitely don’t have this issue any more!
-(I’ve also had many readers tell me that a basic butter dish will work, as well, but I feel more comfortable with the cool water seal of the crock.)
+And if you want to know how you can have soft, spreadable REAL organic butter at all times, read my post How Does a Butter Crock Work?
+This is such a cool concept to me and I love my new crock.